-Details about the program can be found below, including: Eligibility Requirements, Grant Expectations, Eligible Projects/Expenses, Selection Criteria, and Proposal Guidelines.
+Details about the program can be found below, including: Eligibility Requirements, Grant Expectations, Eligible Projects/Expenses, and Selection Criteria.
 To see list of previous mini-grant recipients, click here.

 Although most proposals are submitted by individuals, inter- or intra-disciplinary projects involving two or more faculty members also are encouraged.
 In such cases, supporting materials should include a statement specifying whether the applicants are requesting one grant split between them or multiple parallel grants.
 In either case, joint proposals will be judged by the same criteria as individual ones.

 Note: Faculty in the School of Medicine who do not teach formal classroom-based courses are eligible to submit a proposal as long as they propose to try one new teaching strategy within a defined educational experience, occurring over a defined period of time and with a defined cohort of learners (e.g., a clinical rotation).